ssjblue197/pure-ui/docs/pages/tutorials/integrating-with-nextjs.md

 ### Installing packages

-To get started using Shoelace with NextJS, the following packages must be installed.
+To get started using Pure UI with NextJS, the following packages must be installed.

 ```bash
 npm install @shoelace-style/shoelace copy-webpack-plugin
 ```

-Shoelace for obvious reasons, and the `copy-webpack-plugin` will be used later for adding our icons to our `public/` folder.
+Pure UI for obvious reasons, and the `copy-webpack-plugin` will be used later for adding our icons to our `public/` folder.

 ### Modifying your Next Config

-We'll start with modifying our `next.config.js` to copy Shoelace's assets and to properly work with ESM.
+We'll start with modifying our `next.config.js` to copy Pure UI's assets and to properly work with ESM.

 Here's what your `next.config.js` should look like:

 ### NextJS 14 Webpack Config

-In order to add Shoelace's assets to the final build output, we need to modify `next.config.js` to look like this.
+In order to add Pure UI's assets to the final build output, we need to modify `next.config.js` to look like this.

 ```javascript
 // next.config.js